teracow/googliser/README.md

 **googliser** is fully supported on Manjaro & Ubuntu.
 Debian, Fedora Workstation and macOS may require some extra binaries.
 If you install it as per the installation notes above, all dependencies will be checked and installed.

-If you prefer to install these manuallly:
+If you prefer to install these manually:

 Debian: